 This referenced a study that found a “myocarditis-like scar in 26% (39/148), infarction and/or ischaemia in 22% (32/148) and dual pathology in 6% (9/148)”.
 Of course, a study that found that “nearly half of the individuals had no major heart abnormalities” also found that over half of the individuals did have major heart abnormalities.
-Nevertheless, it’s unclear what the clinical implications of this are, if there any at all.
+Nevertheless, it’s unclear what the clinical implications of this are, if there are any at all.
 After all, this was an imaging study and it’s not clear what to make of a “myocarditis-like scar.”

 Generally, I liked this article.
 It acknowledged that COVID-19 can cause some heart inflammation, while pushing back on sensationalized narratives that captured the public’s attention.
 It reasonably concluded that “The issue of Covid-19 induced cardiac problems was massively overblown” and felt that the initial worries about “COVID heart” represented an opportunity to learn “lessons for how science is communicated to the public”.
 Though I feel it would have been strengthened had it mentioned myocarditis as a complication of multisystem inflammatory syndrome in children (MIS-C) in children, I agree that COVID-19 is scary enough without the need to exaggerate its dangers.
 The overall prognosis seems good too.
 Over a year into the pandemic, we are not seeing large numbers of post-COVID-19 patients with unexpected cardiac complications as far as I know.

-The article noted that “incentives in the modern media” favor fearful headlines and that reassuring, but more accurate information “won’t spread nearly as quickly”.
+The article noted that “incentives in the modern media” favor fearful headlines and that reassuring but more accurate information “won’t spread nearly as quickly”.
 Drs.
 Mandrola, Foy, and Prasad concluded their article by writing, “The broader lesson is that science communication in times of crisis must keep a level head.
 The public, and decision-makers, need properly controlled studies instead of early sensational reports”.
 I agree.

-“Humans have only one heart; inflaming it at a young age is not a small thing,”
+“Humans have only one heart; inflaming it at a young age is not a small thing”

 With this in mind, it’s worthwhile to examine how one of these authors has since discussed vaccine-induced myocarditis.
-On July 1st 2021, cardiologist Dr. Mandrola, wrote an article titled “Vaccine-Induced Myocarditis Concerns Demand Respect, Not Absolutism”.
+On July 1st 2021, cardiologist Dr. Mandrola wrote an article titled “Vaccine-Induced Myocarditis Concerns Demand Respect, Not Absolutism”.
 I won’t go over them all, but the article checked off many “red flags” I wrote about in my previous article on this subject.
 I urge you to read both our pieces.
 On balance, I feel that Dr. Mandrola’s article omitted key facts and rebutted invented arguments, overestimating the harms of the vaccine relative to the virus in the process.

 Dr. Mandrola’s aim was “to argue that when it comes to vaccinating young people at low risk from the virus, parents and younger people should be allowed to weigh the vaccine decision with their clinicians without anyone being tarred as an antivaxxer.”
 I know of no one who would call parents and younger people antivaxxers for this reason.